fpenzar/Intro_to_ML/report_1.md

 ### Project Goals

-This project focuses on the manipulation and examination of the data in order to provide a solid starting point for the upcoming project, in which the focus will be on classification and regression models.
+This project focuses on the manipulation, examination, description, and visualization of the data in order to provide a solid starting point for the upcoming project, in which the focus will be on classification and regression models.

 #### Classification
+Classification models are used to categorize data into predefined classes or categories.

-For the classification problem, the goal will be to create a model that can predict the continent a country is on (`Continent` variable), based on several other variables.
-The variables will include:
+For the classification problem, the goal will be to create such a model that can predict the continent a country is on (`Continent` the chosen class label attribute), based on several other features.
+The attributes will include:
 * GDP
 * Life Expectancy
 * Physicians per thousand people